bouvet/bouvet-developer-survey/docs/DOCUMENTATION.md

 ### Frontend

 - The frontend application is build using Next.js with TailwindCSS.
-- Uses a charts js library for visualizing survey results
+- Uses a charts js library for visualizing survey results.
+Plotly is chosen for PoC.
 - Uses ESLint for linting and Prettier for code formatting.
 Enforced pre commit with Husky
 - Deployed through Github Actions pipeline
 - Runs in a Docker container on Azure Container Apps